 I-125 emits gamma at 35 keV and Pa-103 gamma at 21 keV.
 These monoenergetic gamma beams are approximate to the same average photon energy as about 80 kV and 60 kV x-ray beams.
 Therefore the 0.50 mm Pb shielding used in your adult diapers will attenuate over 96% (I-125) and over 98% (Pa-103) of such radiation.

 0.5mm regular lead Pb equiv. protection in front and back.
 12" ties on each side.
 14" wide at waist, 6.5" at crotch and 10" from waist to crotch area.

 - Additional Information

-Item Number GDR Warranty 2 year Special Price $89.00 International Shipping Yes
+Item Number GDR Warranty 2 year Condition New Special Price $88.40 International Shipping Yes